OnePlus 8T vs. OnePlus 8 Pro: Which should you buy?

 OnePlus 8T vs. OnePlus 8 Pro: Same hardware with a few key differences

 The OnePlus 8T uses the same design and hardware as the OnePlus 8 Pro, but with a few notable differences.
-First up is the fact that the display is flat on the 8T, making it easier to hold and use the phone.
+First up is how the display is flat on the 8T, making it easier to hold and use.

-The flat display makes a lot of difference in day-to-day use, and the OnePlus 8T is 11g lighter than the 8 Pro even though both phones sport similar batteries.
-Both devices offer the same metal-and-glass construction and come with Gorilla Glass 5 at the front and back, but the fact that the 8T is marginally shorter and lighter gives it an edge.
+The OnePlus 8T is also 11g lighter than the 8 Pro even though both phones sport similar batteries.
+This adds to how much easier it is to use in everyday use.
+Both devices offer the same metal-and-glass construction and come with Gorilla Glass 5 at the front and back, but the fact the 8T is marginally shorter and lighter gives it an edge.

-With IP68 rating and 30W wireless charging, the OnePlus 8 Pro gives you a lot more in terms of extras.

-Then there's the design.
 The OnePlus 8T has a new design for the rear camera housing, and it looks much more elegant than the oblong housing on the 8 Pro.
 The design aesthetic is largely unchanged between both devices, but the subtle tweaks make the 8T look just that little bit more premium.

 The OnePlus 8T has a 6.55-inch AMOLED display, with the OnePlus 8 Pro rocking a 6.7-inch AMOLED screen.
 Both devices offer a 120Hz refresh rate, and the panel quality itself is right up there with the best Android phones available today.
 The key difference in terms of the panel is that the 8 Pro has a QHD+ resolution, with the 8T limited to FHD+.

 Now, the FHD+ panel on the 8T is pretty great in its own right, and you're not really missing out on anything here.
-But if you want to use a higher-res panel, that option is available on the 8 Pro, and the best part is that you can use 120Hz refresh rate even with the resolution set to QHD+.
+However, if you want to use a higher-res panel, that option is available on the 8 Pro, and the best part is that you can use 120Hz refresh rate even with the resolution set to QHD+.

 The OnePlus 8 Pro also wins out when we're talking about the extras.
-The phone has 30W wireless charging and IP68 dust and water resistance, and the 8T misses out on both features.
+The phone has 30W wireless charging and IP68 dust and water resistance.
+The 8T misses out on both features.

 Both the OnePlus 8T and 8 Pro feature the Snapdragon 865 chipset with Sub-6 5G, and they're identical in day-to-day use.
 Both phones run through just about any scenario with ease, whether that's browsing social media or playing intensive games.
 You're not going to find any slowdowns here, and the 120Hz panels combined with stereo speakers on both phones make them a delight to use.